MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-697-Atlantic-Coastal-Fisheries-Cooperative-Management/subpart-A-General-Provisions/section-697.2.md

 *Atlantic sturgeon* means members of stocks or populations of the species *Acipenser oxyrhynchus.*

+*Berried female Jonah crab* means a female Jonah crab bearing eggs attached to the abdomen.

-*Berried female* means a female American lobster bearing eggs attached to the abdominal appendages.
+*Berried female lobster* means a female American lobster bearing eggs attached to the abdominal appendages.

 *Block Island Southeast Light* means the aid to navigation light located at Southeast Point, Block Island, RI, and defined as follows: Located at 40°09.2′ N. lat., 71°33.1′ W. long; is 201 ft (61.3 m) above the water; and is shown from a brick octagonal tower 67 ft (20.4 m) high attached to a dwelling on the southeast point of Block Island, RI.

 *BRD* means bycatch reduction device.

-*Carapace length* is the straight line measurement from the rear of the eye socket parallel to the center line of the carapace to the posterior edge of the carapace.
-The carapace is the unsegmented body shell of the American lobster.

 *Certified BRD* means any BRD, as defined in part 622, Appendix D of this chapter: Specifications for Certified BRDs.